Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_ml/aks/aks_blob_mnist_arm_template/_index.md

   --parameters templateBaseUrl="https://raw.githubusercontent.com/your--github--handle/azure_arc/main/azure_arc_ml_jumpstart/aks/arm_template/"
   ```

-  > **NOTE: The deployment time for this scenario can take ~10-15min**
+  > **Note:** The deployment time for this scenario can take ~10-15min.

-  > **NOTE: If you receive an error message stating that the requested VM size is not available in the desired location (as an example: 'Standard_D8s_v3'), it means that there is currently a capacity restriction for that specific VM size in that particular region.
+  > **Note:** If you receive an error message stating that the requested VM size is not available in the desired location (as an example: 'Standard_D8s_v3'), it means that there is currently a capacity restriction for that specific VM size in that particular region.
 Capacity restrictions can occur due to various reasons, such as high demand or maintenance activities.
 Microsoft Azure periodically adjusts the available capacity in each region based on usage patterns and resource availability.
-To continue deploying this scenario, please try to re-run the deployment using another region.**
+To continue deploying this scenario, please try to re-run the deployment using another region.

 - Once the above deployment is kicked off - you also have the option to deploy an Azure Bastion to access the Client VM.
 This is specially useful for enterprise environments where access to Port 3389 is restricted from Public IP's (e.g. using preventative [Azure Policies](https://docs.microsoft.com/azure/virtual-network/policy-reference#azure-virtual-network)).

-  > **NOTE: Using Azure Bastion is completely optional for this scenario - if your environment allows RDP from your Public IP, feel free to skip this step**
+  > **Note:** Using Azure Bastion is completely optional for this scenario - if your environment allows RDP from your Public IP, feel free to skip this step.

   To deploy Azure Bastion on the VNET (which should already be deployed via the ARM template above) - run the below commands: